-Sites need the TOS.
+Sites need a TOS.
 They must protect themselves, as does any party entering into a contractual agreement although sometimes they are broader than necessary.
 But look at it from the point of view of the legal team writing them; they want to provide their client with the greatest protection possible, considering every contingency they can imagine.
 The breadth and depth of the terms will depend on the size of the user base and how many different services are provided.
-So, the TOS for large sites, like Twitter, Facebook, YouTube and Flickr are extensive and often end up looking like an unnecessary rights grab
+So, the TOS for large sites, like Twitter, Facebook, YouTube, and Flickr are extensive and often end up looking like an unnecessary rights grab

 Let’s look at Facebook for an example.
-Imagine Facebook creates a poster which will be distributed in every major city.
-The poster art is a collage of Facebook profile screens, each poster containing only profiles form people living in that city.
-Facebook does not want to obtain permission from every person on that collage, especially since it may contain copyrighted materials.
+Imagine Facebook creates a poster that will be distributed in every major city.
+The poster art is a collage of Facebook profile screens, each poster containing only profiles from people living in that city.
+Facebook does not want to obtain permission from every person on that artwork, especially since it may contain copyrighted materials.
 Having surmised that this kind of marketing was possible, the attorneys writing the TOS added in broad copyright and licensing language, including the right to use the material without specific permission as well as a perpetual license for that material just in case years later, they can re-use the same image even if the users have deactivated their accounts.

-Facebook probably has no intention of exercising those broad powers, and if they did, it would likely be limited to a reuse, but they could likely use the images in ways that might be harmful to the reputation of the artist and affect the value of the artistic work.
+Facebook probably has no intention of exercising those broad powers, and if they did, it would likely be limited to reuse, but they could likely use the images in ways that might be harmful to the reputation of the artist and affect the value of the artistic work.
 But Facebook also knows that a broad TOS will not result in the loss of many users.
 While the user might find the TOS unacceptable, they will likely still use the service and probably never read the TOS in the first place, so don’t understand the risk.

 That is a conundrum that is difficult to overcome but here let me make my audience aware of a little software tool that might help.
 Terms of Service: Didn’t Read is an add-on for Firefox and Chrome that provides a summary of the TOS for sites as you surf.
 It’s simple to use; just surf to a site, click the question mark in the toolbar and a summary of the TOS for that site will be provided.
 The tool has a large database of sites so it seems to work for at least most of the larger sites.
 Below is the summary for the copyright section on Facebook: